You only need 5 ingredients to make this no-bake treat — sweetened peanut butter is formed into balls and dipped in melted chocolate.

-- In a bowl, add all chocolate coating ingredients.
+- Melt Chocolate: Add all three ingredients for chocolate coating to microwave-safe bowl.
 Microwave in 30-second intervals, thoroughly stirring in between, until melted and smooth.
-Make sure you don't overheat the chocolate.
+Do not overheat chocolate.

-- Take the peanut butter balls out of the freezer.
-Using toothpicks to help transfer them, dip a peanut butter ball in chocolate until coated on all sides, letting the excess drip off.
-Place the coated ball back on the parchment paper.
+- Dip Into Chocolate: Remove peanut butter balls from freezer.
+Use toothpick to stab peanut butter ball and dip into melted chocolate until coated on all sides, letting excess drip off, then place coated ball back on parchment paper and withdraw toothpick (Note 7).
 Repeat until all are coated.

 |Makes 12 Servings|

 |Amount Per Serving (1 truffle):|

 |Total Fat 9g||13%|

 Just made these keto peanut butter truffles….simple to make and delicious!
 I used the remaining melted chocolate to cover frozen raspberries!

 I added Sea Salt & they’re amazing.
 I don’t think I’ll ever buy Reese’s PB Eggs again. <3 Thank you for sharing!

 This recipe was so easy and my peanut butter balls turned out PERFECT!
 Thank you so much for sharing.
 My whole family loves them.

 Haven’t made them, just came across recipe, but will be making super soon.
 My question is…can real butter be substituted for coconut oil…don’t like after taste.
 Thanks